infinitivity/js-cgi/README.md

 			};

 ```

-port - Indicates which TCP port to listen on. default=3000
+port - Indicates which TCP port to listen on. default=3000.

-localhostOnly - Prevents non-local agents from invoking scripts. default=true,
+localhostOnly - Prevents non-local agents from invoking scripts. default=true.

 workers - Number of process workers. default=2